 3.36.
-Paragraphs $3.3\underline{78}$ - $3.4\underline{23}$ provide recommendations on meeting Requirement 20 of SSR-2/1 (Rev. 1) [2][1].
+Paragraphs 3.37-3.42 provide recommendations on meeting Requirement 20 of SSR-2/1 (Rev. 1) [1].

 3.37.
-Relevant design extension conditions DECs relevant for the design of additional safety features should be identified on the basis of engineering judgement as well as deterministic and probabilistic assessment.
+Relevant design extension conditions should be identified on the basis of engineering judgement as well as deterministic and probabilistic assessment.

-- 3.38.
-As typical examples, the following three types of DECs should be considered: - Very unlikely events2 that could lead to situations beyond the capability of the safety systems to meet acceptance criteria relevant for DBAs; - Multiple failures (e.g. common cause failures in redundancies) that prevent the safety systems from performing their intended function to control the PIE; - Multiple failures that cause the loss of the heat transfer chain to the Ultimate Heat Sink while the chain is operated in normal operation.
+3.38.
+As typical examples, the following three types of DECs should be considered:

+- Very unlikely events that could lead to situations beyond the capability of the safety systems to meet acceptance criteria relevant for DBAs; - Multiple failures (e.g. common cause failures in redundancies) that prevent the safety systems from performing their intended function to control the PIE; - Multiple failures that cause the loss of the heat transfer chain to the Ultimate Heat Sink while the chain is operated in normal operation.